 Colleges and universities, under considerable pressure from the U.S. Department of Education, have begun to "prosecute" allegations of sexual misconduct pursuant to Title IX.
 The decision of the U.S. Department of Education to coerce private colleges and universities to adopt aggressive, if not militant, procedural policies to address the alleged campus "rape crisis" is unprecedented.
 It has transformed colleges and universities into quasi-governmental sanctioning bureaus.

-Interestingly, some area colleges and universities, such as University of Colorado, Colorado State University, University of Northern Colorado, University of Denver and others, are embracing their roles as Title IX enforcers, even brazenly promising that they will provide better access and more "just" adjudications for alleged victims of sexual assault than the traditional and time tested criminal justice system.
+Interestingly, some area colleges and universities, such as the University of Colorado, Colorado State University, University of Northern Colorado, University of Denver, and others, are embracing their roles as Title IX enforcers, even brazenly promising that they will provide better access and more "just" adjudications for alleged victims of sexual assault than the traditional and time tested criminal justice system.
 Consider the goals of their Title IX programs:

 University of Colorado - http://www.colorado.edu/institutionalequity/